apache/royale-docs/features/mxml.md

 ### What your file _may_ have ###

 A lot happens inside the main tag, and things can get complicated.
-The following elements to not all have to appear in every app or module, and do not have to appear in a specific order for the app to compile and run.
+The following elements do not all have to appear in every app or module, and do not have to appear in a specific order for the app to compile and run.
 But it's good to have a pattern you follow, especially if you are working as part of a team, so you can avoid wasting time trying to find something, forgetting to add something, or adding it twice.

 **Declarations**: Define things like effects, validators, and formatters, and send and request data, inside the `<fx:Declarations>...</fx:Declarations>` tag.